1 Do I have to go to court or is there another alternative?

 Except in special procedures (such as procedures to obtain an order for payment of a debt, payment of a bill of exchange or a landlord’s notice of termination), once a claim has been received (and any correction procedure completed) in cases before the District Court with jurisdiction, the court usually serves the claim on the defendant automatically, together with a summons to the hearing and, at the same time, sends the claimant a summons to the hearing.
 In cases before the Regional Courts, the defendant is automatically asked to file a written defence to the claim (and reminded that it must be signed by a lawyer) when the complaint is served.
 If the defendant fails to defend the claim on time, a default judgment is issued at the claimant’s request; otherwise proceedings are suspended.
 If the defence is received on time, the claimant is sent a copy of it, often together with a summons to the hearing.

 At the preparatory meeting (first session in the oral proceedings), the subsequent timing and order of the proceedings are discussed with the parties, who must normally attend in person unless their representative is sufficiently informed of the facts, and then decided by the court.
-This schedule is included in the record in the form of a case timetable and the parties (or their representatives) are sent a copy of the record.
+The timing and order of the proceedings is also included in the record of proceedings, as the case timetable.
+A copy of the record of proceedings is to be sent to the parties (or their representatives).
 Changes to the case timetable must be notified to the parties and, where appropriate, discussed with them when convenient.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.